cubeli27/cubeli27/README.md

 # Welcome 👋

 Hi I'm Jure Cubelic, a Mechatronic Systems Engineer that really likes harware design and embedded systems.
-Most likely to find here will be some of my designs and a bit of code, perhaps even some mechanical models since 3d printing is also fun.
+Most likely to find here will be some of my designs and a bit of code, perhaps even some mechanical models for my 3D prints.

 ## Get in Touch